 The Yamaha NP-31 has the most wanted features for beginning students but it does not have an abundance of features.
 It has everything that you need for a great practice session or even for a performance.
 It would be a great practice instrument that can go anywhere.

-This digital piano is an ideal model for beginners and students because it is lightweight and easy to use.
+The NP-31 is ideal digital piano for beginners and students because it is lightweight and easy to use.
 It is less than half the weight of similar models.

 It is literally light enough for a child to carry!
 This can be a huge benefit if you are on the run quite a bit and have to take your digital piano with you.